Cairngorm Plateau disaster: Trails and buildings in Cairngorms

 The valleys between the individual plateaux were used as drove roads by cattle drovers, who built rough protective shelters for their arduous journeys.
-Even today, between Pass of Drumochter and Lecht there are no paved roads over the Speyside–Deeside watershed, and the passes are impossible, even for four-wheel-drive vehicles.
+Even today, between the Pass of Drumochter and the Lecht there are no paved roads over the Speyside–Deeside watershed, and the passes are impossible, even for four-wheel-drive vehicles.
 The Lairig Ghru pass between Speyside and Deeside is about 30 km long and reaches its greatest height at Pools of Dee at 810 m, where the water may be frozen over even in midsummer.
 The route has a total ascent of about 670 m between habitation at Coylumbridge in Speyside and Linn of Dee.
 Towards the end of the 19th century, as droving died out, deer stalking estates were flourishing and so the shelters were developed into bothies to provide improved, though still primitive, accommodation for gamekeepers.
 In modern times, the bothies have been taken over by the Mountain Bothies Association for use by trekkers and climbers to provide shelter and rough sleeping accommodation.

 Starting in 1960 an area in the Northern Corries between Aviemore and Cairn Gorm was developed for alpine skiing.
 A road was constructed to an elevation of 650 m in Coire Cas where a ski centre was built and ski lifts and tows were installed, one going up to a new restaurant, the Ptarmigan, at 1080 m.
 In good weather it was an easy walk from there to the Cairngorm Plateau.

 After the Second World War, the Scottish Council for Physical Recreation established Glenmore Lodge, beside Loch Morlich, on the road between Aviemore and the ski centre.
 In 1959, it moved to a purpose-built centre nearby (later the Scottish Centre for Outdoor Training, which provides training for leadership in mountaineering), and staff were on the spot to help in mountaineering emergencies.

 In the 1960s, a military group erected, without permission from the local authorities, the St Valery, El Alamein and Curran shelters on the Cairngorm Plateau.
 They could often become buried in snowdrifts but they attracted hikers and campers.
 The Curran shelter was of metal covered with boulders, had a floor area 12 by 7 ft and was beside Lochan Buidhe, the highest standing water in Britain.
 Predicting that it would attract inexperienced walkers, Adam Watson and the Mountain Rescue Committee of Scotland wrote to the Nature Conservancy to point out the danger of a shelter in that location, but nothing was done about the matter.